avnerkhan/Sparkcog-Project-Official/README.md

   - Run each cell in Crime_Reports_Project.ipynb in order

 # Included Files
-  - Crime_Reports.csv - Uncleaned Source Data from APD Repository
+  - Crime_Reports.csv - NOT INCLUDED BECAUSE OF SPACE, Download from above link
   - Crime_Reports_Project.ipynb - Jupyter Notebook where we performed data cleaning as well as used Darwin to construct model
   - Crime_Reports_Project.html - html version of the above notebook
   - csv_cleaner.py - at first used to downsample data for inital testing, also adjusts relevant labels as explained in paper